Ice vs Heat for Treating Rotator Cuff Tendinitis/Tears

 TShellz Wrap in the morning before you start your day or before activity can help to boost blood-flow and reduce risk of further strain or injury.
 Use cold part-way through your day after you have been active so you can decrease pain and inflammation from the flare up.

-Using a Shoulder T•Shellz Wrap is a good long-term plan because it will help stimulate healing and can also be used on a preventive basis to relax constricted soft tissue.
+Using a Shoulder T•Shellz Wrap® is a good long-term plan because it will help stimulate healing and can also be used on a preventive basis to relax constricted soft tissue.
+The use of a T•Shellz Wrap® indirectly enhances the local blood circulatory system, increasing the supply of oxygen and nutrients - the energy your tissues require to heal.

 What Makes the Shoulder TShellz Wrap Different?